lydell/keyboard/notes.md

 In previous attempts, I tried to change as little as possible in the firmware, and do the most in XKB.
 Now, however, I try to do as much as possible in the firmware.

+In an earlier version, I took the liberty to add a second alt key, because it always drives me insane only having one.
+However, now I’ve opted for making all keys do exactly what their labels say.
+That’s because it has become important for me that other people can use the laptop keyboard as well.
+The only differences are:

+- The §½ key.
+Almost nobody ever use that key anyway, so it doesn’t matter.
+- The ´` key.
+The two characters have been swapped.
+Moreover, they are no longer dead keys.
+I think that’s acceptable.
+People usually only use the dead acute accent to type é.
+- The ^"~ (diaresis) key.
+Almost nobody ever use the dead diaresis.
+Moreover, the keys are no longer dead.
+I think that’s acceptable, too.
+People usually only use those symbols on their own, and almost never to put them above other letters.